ediblecode/AssetzSMECapital-Tech-Test/FOLLOW-UP.md

 Fun.
 Good mixture of data wrangling, UI and styling.
 Plenty of scope to show what you can do and do it how you want, either 'full stack' like I've done or pure client-side.

 ### Q. Do you have any other comments we should read before evaluating your solution?

+I've added a few tests to show examples of pure unit tests as well as React UI ones using React Testing Library, but the coverage could be better.
+There are a few `it.todo` placeholders to indicate the sorts of missing ones.